 Honors and awards received by Dr. Reiff include a Louisville Institute Religious Institutions Grant in 2005-06, a Hope Award from Emory & Henry’s Appalachian Center for Community Service in 2003, and two awards from the Board of Higher Education and Ministry of The United Methodist Church: a Dempster Graduate Fellowship in 1988-89 and the Exemplary Teaching Award for 2000-01.

 Dr. Reiff’s research in recent years has focused on the response of the white Methodist Church in Mississippi to the Civil Rights Movement of the early 1960s.
-His book, Born of Conviction: White Methodists and Mississippi’s Closed Society, will be published by Oxford University Press in November 2015.
+His book, Born of Conviction: White Methodists and Mississippi’s Closed Society, was published by Oxford University Press in November 2015.
 He holds memberships in the American Academy of Religion, the American Society of Church History, and the Southern Historical Association.

 - B.A., Millsaps College

 - M.Div. & Ph.D., Emory University